Congo rebels clash near Goma after political chief sacked

 DUESSELDORF, Germany German police said they had detained a man who attacked five people at Duesseldorf central train station with an axe on Thursday.

-KINSHASA Fighting erupted between two factions of Congo's M23 rebels near the eastern town of Goma on Thursday after one side said it sent men to arrest a leader of the other, Bosco Ntaganda, who is wanted on international war-crimes charges.
+KINSHASA Heavy fighting broke out between two factions of Congo's M23 rebels near the eastern town of Goma on Thursday after one side said it sent men to arrest a leader of the other who is wanted by the International Criminal Court (ICC).

-M23's military command said its political coordinator Jean-Marie Runiga had been sacked for backing Ntaganda, highlighting divisions that threaten regional efforts to end two decades of conflict in the restive borderlands zone of central Africa.
+The M23 military commander said earlier that the M23 political coordinator Jean-Marie Runiga had been sacked, underlining infighting likely to undermine regional efforts to end two decades of conflict in central Africa.

-The M23 revolt is the latest uprising in Democratic Republic of Congo's mineral-rich east.
-Last year the group inflicted a series of embarrassing defeats on government forces, culminating in the brief seizure of Goma, a strategic border town.
+The M23 rebellion is the latest uprising in Democratic Republic of Congo's mineral rich eastern borderlands.
+Last year the group inflicted a series of defeats on government forces, culminating in the brief seizure of the major town of Goma.

+The emerging power struggle within rebel ranks will further damage efforts to resuscitate peace talks hosted by Uganda and may spur the Kinshasa government to push for a military solution to recurring rebellions in the east.

 A Reuters witness in Goma said heavy weapons fire could be heard coming from the direction of rebel positions around Kibumba, some 25 km (14 miles) north of Goma.

+"They attacked us so we reacted," said Colonel Seraphin Mirindi, spokesman for the M23 rebel faction loyal to Runiga.

+Eight people were killed in clashes between M23 factions earlier this week.

-M23's military command said Runiga was ousted for stealing money and backing the rebel faction loyal to Ntaganda, a fighter wanted by The Hague-based International Criminal Court on charges of killing civilians during a previous uprising.
+In an earlier statement, the M23 military command said Runiga was ousted for stealing money and backing the rebel faction loyal to Bosco Ntaganda, a fighter wanted by the ICC on charges of killing civilians during a previous uprising.

+The statement, signed by military commander Sultani Makenga, said Makenga would become the group's interim leader.

-Kazarama said Makenga's fighters had been dispatched to arrest Ntaganda in an area north of Goma on Thursday.
+M23 spokesman and Makenga loyalist Colonel Vianney Kazarama said fighters had been dispatched to arrest Ntaganda, believed to be just 20 km (15 miles) north of Goma, on Thursday.

-Colonel Seraphin Mirindi, spokesman for the faction loyal to Runiga and a pro-Ntaganda member of the group, warned: "We have the right to defend ourselves," adding that they had been attacked by the Makenga faction.
+Mirindi, a pro-Ntaganda member of the group, warned: "We have the right to defend ourselves."

 U.N. experts say Ntaganda has played a major command role within M23.
 This has been denied by the rebels.